lexer/injektor/README.md

 ```

 Injektor can't resolve undeclared dependencies.
-Each dependency should be explicitly declared by implementing `Module` class.
+Each dependency should be explicitly declared by implementing the `Module` class.

 ```kotlin
 class CoffeeMakerModule : Module() {